 Bob Starkey’s blog is one of my favorite coaching blogs.
-He has several year’s experience in both men’s and women’s Division I programs.
-He is currently an assistant for the Texas A & M Women.
+He has several year’s experience in both men’s and women’s Division I programs. y is an assistant coach for the LSU Tigers women’s basketball team.
+He served as an assistant under head coach Gary Blair at Texas A&M from 2012 to 2021.
 You can see all of his post here: Hoop Thoughts

 There was a leadership quote from Vince Lombardi on one of his leadership posts.

 “Leadership is not just one quality, but rather a blend of many qualities; and while no one individual possesses all of the needed talents that go into leadership, each person can develop a combination to make him or her a leader.”

 With that thought in mind, here is a list of some of the takeaways that I have collected from Coach Starkey’s posts on leadership that have resonated with me.
 I hope you find a few that have value to you as well!

 “They say, ‘You can’t teach an old dog new tricks.’
 Coach K is breaking that cliché.
 He’s an old dog for sure, but he looks young on the sideline.
 He has a lot of passion and intensity, but he’s not so rigid that he doesn’t evolve and change with the way kids are today and the way the game is played today.”
 He’s coaching differently today than he did 20 years ago.